PeterMortensen/Edit_Overflow/README.md

 company names, and hardware).

-Edit Overflow was originally only for Windows, but the first versions of a web application became available in July 2019.
+Edit Overflow was originally only for Windows, but the first versions of [a web application][150] became available (and operational) in July 2019.
 While not yet feature-complete, it covers the most important functionality.